-Identifying and managing risks to the achievement of outcomes The Council has an agreed Risk Management Framework, and has embedded reporting of risk (to the Governance, Risk and Audit Committee and the Strategic Leadership Team (SLT) alongside its performance and financial reporting to ensure these are reviewed on an ongoing basis.
-Individual service plans and key decisions are subject to risk assessment at the time to ensure that issues have been raised and mitigation plans developed.
-Risk Management Framework, , SLT reports and minutes, Committee reports, Performance and Risk system, Risk registers for major projects such as the re-provision of the Splash leisure complex Managing service users expectations effectively with regard to determining priorities and making the best use of the resources available The Delivery Plan and Service Plans define established performance measures to monitor how services are provided and the outcomes achieved.
-Service Planning helps to determine how resources should be allocated to defined activities, as well as the core 'business as usual' service delivery.
-The Communications Strategy and plans help to set expectations to service users on their potential user experience.
-Corporate Plan, Delivery Plan, Service Plans, Performance and Risk system, Communications Strategy, Budget process, Medium Term Financial Strategy.
+Identifying and managing risks to the achievement of outcomes The Council has an agreed Risk Management Framework, and has embedded reporting of risk (to the Governance, Risk and Audit Committee and the Corporate Leadership Team (CLT)) alongside its performance and financial reporting to ensure these are reviewed on an ongoing basis.
+Individual Team Plans and key decisions are subject to risk assessment at the time to ensure that issues have been raised and mitigation plans developed.
+Risk Management Framework, CLT reports and minutes, Committee reports, Performance and Risk system, Risk registers for major projects such as the re-provision of the Splash/Reef leisure complex Managing service users expectations effectively with regard to determining priorities and making the best use of the resources available The Delivery Plan and Team Plans define established performance measures to monitor how services are provided and the outcomes achieved.
+Team Planning helps to determine how resources should be allocated to defined activities, as well as the core 'business as usual' service delivery.
+The Communications Delivery Plan 2021 and plans help to set expectations to service users on their potential user experience.
+Corporate Plan, Delivery Plan, Team Plans, Performance and Risk system, Communications Delivery Plan 2021, Budget process, Medium Term Financial Strategy.

 Considering and balancing the combined economic, social and environmental impact of policies, plans and decisions when taking decisions about service provision The Council takes into account a wide range of factors when considering the impact of policies and plans when making decisions about service delivery.
 For example, the capital bidding process requires managers to complete a capital budget template which details not only the cost of their proposals but also any wider benefits in terms of service delivery, environmental enhancements etc. This is supported by the Capital Strategy and the budget framework and monitoring processes.
-Medium Term Financial Strategy, Capital bidding process, Budget framework, Capital Strategy, Diversity and Equality Policy.
+Medium Term Financial Strategy, Capital bidding process, Budget framework, Capital Strategy, Diversity and Equality Policy, Net Zero Strategy & Action Plan.
 Taking a longer-term view with regard to decision making, taking account of risk and acting transparently where there are potential conflicts between the organisation's intended outcomes and short-term factors such as the political cycle or financial constraints All decision making should be linked to the Council's longer term Corporate Plan and Medium Term Financial Strategy.
-The Service Planning process helps to support this in that all activities should be identified in the Service Plan and any additional activities would have to be subject to appropriate consideration, taking into account the ability to deliver already identified priorities.
+The Team Planning process helps to support this in that all activities should be identified in the Team Plan and any additional activities would have to be subject to appropriate consideration, taking into account the ability to deliver already identified priorities.
 This can be evidenced through decisions taken at Cabinet.
-Corporate Plan, Medium Term Financial Strategy, Budget setting process, Annual Outturn report, Committee reports.
+Corporate Plan, Medium Term Financial Strategy, Budget setting process, Annual Outturn report, Team Plans, Committee reports.
 Determining the wider public interest associated with balancing conflicting interests between achieving the various economic, social and environmental benefits, through consultation where possible, in order to ensure appropriate trade-offs Decisions made have to necessarily balance the public interest and achievement of outcomes, as can be evidenced through various committee reports.
-Corporate Plan, Communications Strategy, Committee reports and minutes, Annual Governance Statement.
+Corporate Plan, Communications Delivery Plan 2021, Committee reports and minutes, Annual Governance Statement, Net Zero Strategy & Action Plan.